Liwonde National Park

 Liwonde is a bird lover’s paradise and reportedly has the best year-round bird watching in Central and Southern Africa.
 This is not only due to the sheer number of species found at the park, but also because ‘specials’ such as Livingstone’s Flycatcher, Pel’s Fishing-Owl, Spur-winged Lapwing, Lillian’s Lovebird and the rare Brown-breasted Barbet can easily be spotted.

-Other species that are often seen are Bohm’s Bee-eater, African Skimmer, Palmnut Vulture, White-baked Nightheron, and Dickinson’s Kestrel.
+Other species that are often seen are Bohm’s Bee-eater, African Skimmer, Palmnut Vulture, White-backed Night-heron, and Dickinson’s Kestrel.
 Over 300 of Malawi’s 650 bird species live in Liwonde National Park and it has been said that the record for bird species seen during a two-night stay at Mvuu Wilderness Lodge and Camp was 266.

 As with bird life, there is plenty of wildlife to experience at Liwonde.
 Visitors who choose to stay at Mvuu Wilderness Lodge and Camp while visiting the park will find their lodgings right on the banks of a lagoon, where they will have prime viewing of animals such as hippos, Nile crocodiles and elephants.
 This is especially the case during the dry season when the animals come to the banks of the Shire River to drink.
 It also helps that Liwonde National Park is home to Malawi’s largest elephant population.